mobiusklein/mzpeak_prototyping/doc/index.md

 ### Chunked Layout

-When storing data arrays, the chunked layout treats one array, which must be sorted, as the "primary" axis, cutting the array into chunks of a fixed size along that coordinate space (e.g. steps of 50 m/z) and taking the same segments from parallel arrays.
-The primary axis chunks' start, end, and a repeated index are recorded as columns, and then each array may be encoded as-is or with an opaque transform (e.g. δ-encoding, Numpress).
-The start and end interval permits granular random access along the primary axis as well as the source index.
+When storing data arrays, the chunked layout treats one array, which must be sorted, as the "main" axis, cutting the array into chunks of a fixed size along that coordinate space (e.g. steps of 50 m/z) and taking the same segments from parallel arrays.
+The main axis chunks' start, end, and a repeated index are recorded as columns, and then each array may be encoded as-is or with an opaque transform (e.g. delta-encoding, Numpress).
+The start and end interval permits granular random access along the main axis as well as the source index.
 The top-level node is named `chunk` and it has a layout as shown below.
 The entity index column _MUST_ be the first column under `chunk`.

 <img src="static/img/chunked_layout.png" height="600pt" style="background-color: white; padding: 1em;"/>